The Tomorrow People: Original series (1970s)

-Over its six-year run, the format would prove flexible enough to encompass various type of stories including traditional alien invasions adventures as well as entering into genres such as espionage thrillers, slapstick comedy, time travel, political satires, space opera and even on occasion more adult concepts than would be normally found in a teatime drama for children.
-At a time when Mary Whitehouse was regularly criticising violence in Doctor Who, The Tomorrow People featured dagger wielding Devil worshippers and a direct implication of prostitution in the 1977 season, but managed to escape her censure.
-As it was aimed at young people, it would often reflect popular fashions and fads of the time, but usually with a suitable sinister twist.
-For example, "Hitler's Last Secret" in 1978 involved the TPs investigating a sudden craze for wearing Nazi uniforms amongst teenagers (reflecting the actions of the then contemporary punk rockers) but is a precursor to Hitler being revived from suspended animation by a group of Nazis.
+Over its six-year run, the format proved flexible enough to encompass various types of stories including traditional alien invasions adventures as well as espionage thrillers, slapstick comedy, time travel, political satires, space opera and even on occasion more adult concepts than would be normally found in a teatime drama for children.
+As it was aimed at young people, it often reflected popular fashions and fads of the time, but usually with a suitable sinister twist.
+For example, "Hitler's Last Secret" in 1978 involved the TPs investigating a sudden craze for wearing Nazi uniforms amongst teenagers (reflecting the actions of the then contemporary punk rockers) but was a precursor to Hitler being revived from suspended animation by a group of Nazis.
 The following season's "The Living Skins" saw aliens transforming themselves into fashionable plastic jump suits that would control and eventually kill the millions of people who wear them.
-The most notable example was in the fondly remembered 1974 adventure "The Blue and the Green" which sees the whole of humanity divided by a craze to wear blue or green badges and for a children's show, the whole concept of classroom violence is handled maturely by Price and his production team.
-In 1977 Mike joins a pop band, "The Heart of Sogguth" whose hell-raising music will bring back the Devil when millions of teenagers are watching them on television.
+The 1974 adventure "The Blue and the Green" saw the whole of humanity divided by a craze to wear blue or green badges for a children's show.
+In 1977 Mike joins a pop band, "The Heart of Sogguth", whose hell-raising music will bring back the Devil when millions of teenagers are watching them on television.
 The popularity of the book "Chariots of the Gods" was also an influence on 1975's "Worlds Away" when it is revealed that the evil Kulthan had controlled and assisted the ancient Egyptians.